-We know sometimes birds hit windows and it's much worse during migration but there are a few simple things you can do to stop window strikes.
+We know sometimes birds hit windows, and it's much worse during migration.
+Here are a few simple things you can do to stop window strikes.

-Birds run into windows for a couple different reasons.
+Birds fly into a window for a couple different reasons.
 Sometimes they can see straight through your house out another window and think that they can fly right through.
 Other times, the reflection off the window plays a similar trick on them.
 According to the American Bird Conservancy an average of two birds are killed at each U.S. home every year by window strikes.
 Here are a few ways that you can help reduce this problem at your house — and you’ll never have to worry about Googling “bird strike window” again.

 - Use these products that the American Bird Conservancy recommends on your windows to break up the reflection and make the windows stand out to birds.

 - Hang reflective items on the outside of the window.
 This will get the birds attention and direct them away from the window.

 - Place bird feeders within 3 feet or outside of 10 feet of all windows.